jellebecude/getting-started-scan/README.md

 **MacOS**: On MacOS, there seems to be no additional requirements.

-**Linux**: Docker desktop is not supported on Liunx.
+**Linux**: Docker desktop is not supported on Linux.
 Use the Docker Engine instead with another local Kubernetes distribution, e.g. K3D, KIND or MiniKube.

 Next, enable Kubernetes.
 Start Docker Desktop, go to **Settings** > **Kubernetes** and make sure **Enable Kubernetes** is checked.

+### 1.3.1.
+Resetting Docker Desktop / Kubernetes

+You can reset the Kubernetes cluster and delete all created resources by going to **Settings** > **Kubernetes**, then click `Reset Kubernetes Cluster`.
+All reset functions are also conveniently listed when you click on the `Bug` icon, including `Clean / Purge data` and `Reset to factory defaults`.
+When you do this because you've ran into a problem and are unable to fix it, sometimes it's required to completely re-install Docker desktop.

 ## 1.4.
 Install kubectl